kubevirt/kubevirt.github.io/_posts/2020-12-01-Customizing-images-for-containerized-vms.md

 From a long time they had been using the prebuilt [CentOS cloud images](https://cloud.centos.org/centos/) with [virt-customize](http://libguestfs.org/virt-customize.1.html), which allowed them to modify the prebuilt cloud images.
 As a trade-off, they had to trust on the cloud image provided by CentOS or verify if new packages were added on each release.

 > info "Information"
-> **Virt-customize** can customize a virtual machine (disk image) by installing packages, editing configuration files, and so on.
+> **virt-customize** can customize a virtual machine (disk image) by installing packages, editing configuration files, and so on.
 Virt-customize modifies the guest or disk image in place.

 Now, they are starting to use a new tool called [Image Builder](https://docs.centos.org/en-US/centos/install-guide/Composer/) that creates deployment-ready customized system images from scratch.
 Furthermore, there is an integration with Cockpit where you can create custom CentOS images in various formats including QCOW2 for OpenStack, AMI (Amazon Machine Image), VHD (Azure Disk Image) etc. from a friendly user interface.